• Edited By

 If you plan to enjoy retirement from the comfort of your home, spending may not fluctuate too much from your current habits.
 If you want to travel the world, determine how much additional retirement income you need to cover your adventures.

 It’s also common for medical costs to increase with age.
-On the other hand, you may receive Social Security benefits and access to Medicare and Medicaid to help support those costs in your retirement.
+On the other hand, you may receive Social Security benefits and access to Medicare to help support those costs in your retirement.

 Learn how to save for retirement and adjust your investments considering your future spending.